Debt chief says Sweden has financial muscle to stem any property fire sale | Business

 Ekholm also pointed to the scant appetite in Sweden for helping struggling property groups.
 "I hope that there will be no bankruptcies but I would expect that there will be some sort of consolidation," she said.

-"I think there would be very little appetite for giving subsidies to this sector just because they face a profitability problems."
-(Editing by Conor Humphries)
+"I think there would be very little appetite for giving subsidies to this sector just because they face profitability problems."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)